Look Who's Talking about Texas History

 He was Texas Tech's Number One Student In 1949 and later the only person to have held the offices of Texas Tech student body president, Board of Regents chairman, and president of the Ex-Students Association.

-Formby established his first radio station in Snyder then began working for his Uncle Marshall's KPAN AM radio station in Hereford for $47.50 a week.
-Formby's was the first voice carried on the new radio station when it went on the air on August 4, 1948
+Formby began working for his Uncle Marshall's KPAN AM radio station in Hereford for $47.50 a week.
+Formby's was the first voice carried on the new radio station when it went on the air on August 4, 1948.

 Clint Formby died of cancer July 31, 2010 at the age of 86.
 He is buried in Hereford Texas where he lived the last years of his life.